Applying Occam's Razor to Transformer-Based Dependency Parsing: What Works, What Doesn't, and What is Really Necessary: Experiments

 \subsection{Impact of Pre-Trained Word Embeddings}

-We evaluate how parsing performance differs between parsers using mBERT, language-specific BERT models (langBERT), or XLM-R as underlying pre-trained language models.
-For these experiments, we use a factorized parser architecture and only perform dependency parsing.
+We first evaluate how parsing performance differs when varying the underlying pre-trained language model.
+We here do not include an LSTM layer and perform only dependency parsing. \tref{basic_deps} shows results for all 12 treebanks used in this study.
+UDPipe+ refers to the version of UDPipe enhanced with BERT and Flair embeddings proposed by \citet{straka2019evaluating} and described in \sref{relwork_analysis}.
+UDify refers to the original system trained on all UD languages without treebank-specific fine-tuning.
+As multilingual training usually results in improved performance for low-resource languages at the cost of lowering scores for high-resource languages \cite{ustun-etal-2020-udapter}, for meaningful comparison, we train UDify\textsubscript{mono} on single treebanks.
+Trankit\textsubscript{large} refers to the version of Trankit which uses XLM-R-large as the underlying language model, same as STEPS\textsubscript{XLM-R}.

-\paragraph{Basic dependencies.} \tref{basic_deps} shows results for basic UD parsing on the 12 languages evaluated. \enquote{UDPipe+} refers to the version of UDPipe enhanced with BERT and Flair embeddings proposed by \citet{straka2019evaluating} (see \sref{relwork_analysis}), and results for UDify are given for the model trained on all languages, without treebank-specific fine-tuning.
+STEPS\textsubscript{mBERT} roughly corresponds to UDify\textsubscript{mono}, and indeed the models overall perform similarly.
+We attribute differences to slightly different training setups.
+While UDify is trained for 80 epochs, STEPS employs early stopping after 15 epochs without improvement.
+Moreover, we did not disable multi-task learning for parallel UD feature prediction in UDify\textsubscript{mono}, and this may be an explanation why STEPS\textsubscript{mBERT} does much better on Finnish, Czech and Russian, where morphological features may be harder to predict.
+(For a principled comparison of multi-task setups, see \sref{mtl_eval}.)
+By contrast, UDPipe+ often outperforms UDify, UDify\textsubscript{mono}, and STEPS\textsubscript{mBERT}, which is likely due to the fact that it trains its own word embeddings in addition to mBERT and additionally makes use of character-level representations via GRUs.

-Parsing accuracy of STEPS is very high across the board, with new state-of-the-art results being achieved on all languages except Japanese, often by considerable margins (>1.0 LAS F1).
-For most languages, the best results are achieved using STEPS\textsubscript{XLM-R}, with STEPS\textsubscript{langBERT} coming in second for most languages.
+Parsing accuracy of STEPS is very high across the board, with new state-of-the-art results being achieved on all languages except Japanese and German.
+For most languages, the best results are achieved using STEPS\textsubscript{XLM-R}, with STEPS\textsubscript{langBERT} coming in second.
 In contrast, using mBERT is not the best option on any treebank.
-In fact, the only language for which mBERT achieves better results than langBERT in our experiments is Latvian.\footnote{In a similar study comparing mBERT- and langBERT-based parsers, \citet{kanerva-etal-2020-turku} also found Latvian to be one of the few languages for which mBERT outperformed the language-specific (WikiBERT) version.}
+In fact, the only languages for which mBERT achieves better results than langBERT in our experiments are Latvian and Hindi.\footnote{In a similar study comparing mBERT- and langBERT-based parsers, \citet{kanerva-etal-2020-turku} also found Latvian to be one of the few languages for which mBERT outperformed the language-specific (WikiBERT) version.
+Both the Latvian and the Hindi Wikipedias are rather small, consisting of only 21M and 35M tokens, respectively \citep{pyysalo2020wikibert}.} While using langBERT usually yields worse parsing accuracy than XLM-R, results are roughly on par for Arabic and English.
+We note that the language-specific models we chose for these treebanks (ArabicBERT-large and RoBERTa-large, respectively) are the only ones with a number of trainable parameters similar to XLM-R, while all others have a considerably smaller number of parameters.
+This highlights the importance of model size in pre-trained word embeddings.